ahmohbati/SecOn/HWE.md

 If you're running Security Onion 14.04 and you get a WARNING that security updates have ended, you may need to upgrade your HWE stack using the "Ubuntu 14.04 LTS - Trusty Tahr" instructions here:
 https://wiki.ubuntu.com/Kernel/LTSEnablementStack

+You may then want to reboot and run `hwe-support-status` again to verify that it now says `Your Hardware Enablement Stack (HWE) is supported until April 2019`.

 ### Example
 For example, if you installed your system using our older Security Onion 14.04 ISO images (14.04.3.1, 14.04.4.4.1, or 14.04.4.2), then you're running an interim HWE stack and you'll need to upgrade the HWE stack as follows:
 ```